risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-show-connections.md

 ---
-id: sql-show-connection
+id: sql-show-connections
-title: SHOW CONNECTION
+title: SHOW CONNECTIONS
 description: Show existing connections.
-slug: /sql-show-connection
+slug: /sql-show-connections
 ---

-Use the `SHOW CONNECTION` command to see connections that have been created.
+Use the `SHOW CONNECTIONS` command to see connections that have been created.

 ## Syntax